greg-raven/Uncommon-Sense/_posts/2010-03-02-the-real-danger-to-america.md

 ---
-title: 'The real danger to America'
+title: "The real danger to America"
 layout: post
 categories:
 - democracy